 Time marches on and in between the hours great changes are occurring in our children.
 I simply want to learn to embrace those in-between moments more, because I don’t know if they’ll ever come around again.

 I love what C.S.
 Lewis wrote in his book “The Four Loves” and I think it’s applicable to the love I feel toward my kids: “To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken."

-So, as I move forward with birthdays, holidays, violin concerts, family vacations and high school graduations, I hope and pray that my heart stays soft, even when it feels like it might break at the loveliness of it all.
+So, as I move forward with birthdays, holidays, high school graduations and college Parents’ Weekends, I hope and pray that my heart stays soft, even when it feels like it might break at the loveliness of it all.
 Carpe Diem … seize the day.

 Eileen Burmeister is a Winchester-based freelance writer.
 You can contact her at firstname.lastname@example.org or you can follow her on Twitter at EBurmeister.